nblmc/geoservices-docs/discovery-tools/atlascope.md

 For questions related to researching with the BPL holdings, please do not hesitate to get in touch via our [research form](https://www.leventhalmap.org/research/ "Research @ LMEC") or via email at reference@leventhalmap.org.

-## Using tiles
+## Mosaic links

-One of the benefits of creating high-quality tiles for this project, is the ability to share them with you!
+We think one of the coolest aspects of creating high-resolution tiled mosaic layers of each atlas is our ability to share them with you.

-We are excited to share the app we have created for exploring these atlases, but we also encourage you to try using these atlas tiles in projects of your own.
+This section of the guide will give instructions on how to bring in the mosaic of any atlas in Atlascope to your own GIS project.

 The tiles for each volume are accessible by selecting `About this map` and then copying the link under `XYZ Tile Endpoint`